mayawarrier/intel8080-emulator/README.md

 If you'd rather not install git-lfs, you can download and replace the libi8080emu/tests folder instead, and run cmake with **DFORCE_INSTALL_DEP=OFF**.

+This will create the build/i8080emu executable, which can be called from the command line.

 ### Command line tool:
 Frontend to libi8080emu, to run tests or other ROMs from the command line.
 ```